Supply Chains and COVID-19: Why Materials Inventory Management Matters and Actions You Can Take Now

 One plant’s scrap is another plant’s treasure.
 Overstocked products and obsolete materials housed at one plant might easily satisfy next month’s production requirements at another company facility.
 Subscribe to a “buy from yourself first” approach.

 Clean Up Your Data

-Adjust supply chain processes to stay nimble and flexible for the changing landscape.
+Adjust agile supply chain processes to stay nimble and flexible for the changing landscape.
 Encourage your team to replan on a daily or weekly basis and use shorter planning horizons.